jamiecoleman92/katacoda-scenarios/kubeconfig/step7.md

 `mvn package -pl ping`{{execute}}

+Now you need to delete your old deployment then deploy your updated microservices by issuing the following commands:

+`kubectl delete -f kubernetes.yaml`{{execute}}

+`kubectl apply -f kubernetes.yaml`{{execute}}

-Issue a curl command to http://[hostname]:31000/api/name and you will see that the greeting message has changed from Hello! to Greetings…​.
+After around 20 seconds, issue a curl command to http://[hostname]:31000/api/name and you will see that the greeting message has changed from Hello! to Greetings…​.

 `curl -u bob:bobpwd http://$IP:31000/api/name`{{execute}}